Missile defense systems by country: France, Italy, and UK

+Germany and other countries

+Since October 2022, 22 European states have joined the German-led European Sky Shield Initiative for procuring and maintaining air defence systems collectively.
+European NATO members—most notably Germany—have begun adopting more layered and interoperable Integrated Air and Missile Defense (IAMD) architectures in response to growing threats from drones, cruise missiles, and ballistic systems.
+The concept draws from the U.S. IBCS approach but adapts it to a multinational, geographically dispersed alliance framework, often under the umbrella of NATO’s Integrated Air and Missile Defence System (NATINAMDS).
+Additional offensive proposals include European Sky Shield for Ukraine, which would station European fighter jets beyond the frontlines of Ukraine, rather than ground-based systems alone.

 India

 Two systems are in planning and testing stages.
-The air defence network has two principal components – the ‘Air Defence Ground Environment System’ (ADGES) and the ‘Base Air Defence Zones’ (BADZ).
+The air defence network has two principal components – the 'Air Defence Ground Environment System' (ADGES) and the 'Base Air Defence Zones' (BADZ).
 The ADGES network provides for wide area radar coverage and permits the detection and interception of most aerial incursions into Indian airspace.
 The BADZ system is considerably more concentrated with radars, interceptors, SAMs and AAA units working together to provide an intense defensive barrier to attacks on vital targets.

+The Indian Air Defence is deployed as a tiered system.